FiorenNathasia/thrivevibe-frontend/README.md

 ## 🧠 Overview

-**ThriveVibe** is an interactive platform designed to empower content creators by connecting them with a community of peers for real-time feedback.
-With an intuitive swipe interface and personalized dashboard, creators can easily gather votes and comments to improve their video content and engagement.
+**ThriveVibe** is a platform designed to help early-stage content creators gather targeted feedback on their videos.
+By submitting videos with specific prompts, creators receive structured feedback through votes and comments, all visualized in a centralized dashboard to improve their content efficiently.

 ---

+## 🔍 How is it done?

+- Creators upload videos alongside tailored feedback prompts

+- Reviewers engage with videos via a smooth, swipe based interface (modeled after Tinder) to easily submit votes on targeted prompts.

+- Votes and optional comments are shown in a centralized dashboard for creators

+- Responsive design ensures smooth experience on both mobile and desktop devices

+---

 ## 🚀 Features

 -🤝 **Peer Connections** Network with other content creators to share and receive feedback.
 -🔄 **Swipe Interface** Effortlessly swipe through videos to vote and leave comments.

--💬 **Real-Time Feedback** Engage in comment-based discussions on video content.

 -📊 **Personal Dashboard** View feedback results and comments related to your uploaded videos in one place.

 ---